 Powered by Type-1 hypervisor technology, HARMAN’s Device Virtualization capabilities enable multiple operating systems to run on a single hardware platform, securely and with full isolation.
 HARMAN supports diverse hardware and software platforms, and enables RAM and persistent storage to be portioned and allocated per virtual machine-specific performance requirements.READ MORE

 On June 1, the U.S. Congress enacted the Raechel and Jacqueline Houck Safe Rental Car Act of 2015.
-While..READ MORE
+While this piece of legislation will ground rental cars for 24 hours...READ MORE

-Seamless wireless delivery and secure OTA Updates in Automotive machines are key factors in ensuring..READ MORE
+Seamless wireless delivery and secure OTA Updates in Automotive machines are key factors in ensuring the success of telematics deployment.READ MORE

-As automobiles become increasingly computerized, automated and connected, so grows the need for effective..READ MORE
+As automobiles become increasingly computerized, automated and connected, so grows the need for effective and comprehensive automotive software management, and for...READ MORE